tatumumi/tatumumi.github.io/essays/smart-questions.md

 ## What is a "bad" question?

 Since there are "good" questions, there must exist "bad" questions.
-Growing up I was fed the idea that there was no such thing as a "bad" question.
+Growing up I was led to believe that there was no such thing as a "bad" question.
 Any/all questions were encouraged to provoke discussion and understanding.
 However, when it comes to ask-and-answer forums like Stack Overflow, "bad" questions do exist.
 (When I say "bad" questions I do not necessarily mean the question is bad but rather that it is "lazy" or "inappropriate".)
 Questions like these usually are:

 - too simple (can be looked up easily)
-- too lengthy
+- too many issues/ topics brought up in one question
 - disrespectful (requests "Urgent" response)
 - unclear
 - irrelevant to the web forum